remsens-lim/virga_sniffer/docs/method.md

 ```

 ## Virga mask refinement
-The virga detection can be refined by enabling masking modules via the [Configuration](configuration), some of which require additional input data as doppler velocity or surface rain flag.
+The virga detection can be refined by enabling masking modules via the [Configuration](configuration), some of which require additional input data such as Doppler velocity or surface rain flag.
 In order to actually detect virga and exclude rain events, one of *mask_rain* or *mask_rain_ze* have to be enabled.
 Other optional modules refine the mask by excluding events with undesired
 properties or clutter, so it's highly recommended to enable them.